-24 Similar examples, in which number and gender agreement appear to be lacking, are 2 Kgs 4:7 ('you [2FS] and your sons [3MP] will live [2FS]') and Jer 49:24 ('distress [3FS] and labor pains [3MP] seized [3FS] her').
-One example lacks number and person agreement: in Esth 4:16 the conjoined subject 'I and my maids' (i.e., 1cs + 3FP) is followed by a 1cs verb '(I) will fast' (instead of the expected 1cp '(we) will fast').
+Similar examples, in which number and gender agreement appear to be lacking, are 2 Kgs 4:7 ('you [2FS] and your sons [3MP] will live [2FS]') and Jer 49:24 ('distress [3FS] and labor pains [3MP] seized [3FS] her').
+One example lacks number and person agreement: in Esth 4:16 the conjoined subject 'I and my maids' (i.e., 1CS + 3FP) is followed by a 1CS verb '(I) will fast' (instead of the expected 1CP '(we) will fast').
 For some of these examples, the discourse context is suggestive.
 For example, the context of Jer 49:24 includes (1) the discourse topic (Damascus, = FS), (2) three preceding 3FS verbs, and (3) the FS substantive participle in the following comparative PP. Thus, it is plausible that these factors have influenced the number features of the 3FS verb in Jer 49:24.
-Some support for this comes if one of the conjoined constituents is feminine,25 and are thus similar to (26a-b), not (26c).
+Some support for this comes from statements like Toddlers and banana cream pie is a bad combination, in which the singular verb is appears to have been influenced by the singular constituents is feminine,32 and are thus similar to (26a-b), not (26c).
 It is tempting to take all of these, as with (24), as pro clauses, with the added twist of the fronting of the conjoined-'subject' adjunct phrase into a Topic or Focus position.
-Some of the conjoined subject phrases consist of abstract nouns and thus even the combination of two might not result in a plural entity.26 Finally, it is possible that in some of the conjoined phrases, for whatever reasons (whether discourse, e.g., presenting both conjuncts as a unit, or literary, e.g., hendiadys), the semantically plural conjunct phrase functions syntactically as a set or group noun with singular agreement features.
+Some of the conjoined subject phrases consist of abstract nouns and thus even the combination of two might not result in a plural entity.33 Finally, it is possible that in some of the conjoined phrases, for whatever reasons (whether discourse, e.g., presenting both conjuncts as a unit, or literary, e.g., hendiadys), the semantically plural conjunct phrase functions syntactically as a set or group noun with singular agreement features.
 Clearly, this small data set presents numerous complexities and they warrant further study.